 Some information and announcements must be supplied to parties in accordance with an established schedule or deviation from this schedule.
-This particularly concerns publishing of CRLs, new certificates belonging to registration authorities and certification authorities, in the way rendering them available by all interested parties (including relying party) at any time.
+This particularly concerns publishing of CRLs and new certificates belonging to the Primary Registration Authority and CERTUM's certification authorities, in the way rendering them available by all interested parties (including relying party) at any time.
 Information on each security breach of private key owned by any certification authority must be published, rendering them available by all interested parties.